ScienceComputing/NGSOmics_Programming/HighLevelIdea_MultiOmics.md

 A research team [studied](https://www.nature.com/articles/s41380-020-0808-3) the role of epigenetic markers in major depressive disorder (MDD).
 They investigated the link between DNA methylation variations and lifestyle-related depression risks, such as smoking and body mass index (BMI).
 The team examined the **genome-wide CpG methylation patterns** in 9,873 samples from the Generation Scotland: Scottish Family Health Study.
 Their findings revealed that **a "methylation risk score" significantly improved the prediction of depression when combined with genetic risk scores**.
 This methylation factor accounted for 1.75% of the variance in MDD cases and remained relevant even after adjusting for the lifestyle factors.
 The study highlights the potential of **multiomic data-based risk scores** in enhancing the prediction and possible prevention of MDD.

 # Epigenetics + RNA
+Epigenetics and transcriptomics provide complementary insights into cellular differentiation and response processes.
+By integrating epigenetic analyses with RNA-Seq methods, we can directly observe the relationship between gene regulation and expression, rather than just inferring it.
+This combined approach aids in identifying key genes and unraveling the mechanisms behind notable phenotypes.
+Employing this comprehensive and unbiased multiomics strategy can lead to the discovery of new regulatory elements, which are essential for identifying biomarkers and developing therapeutic targets.

 # DNA + protein